ynashed/bionemo-fw-ea/docs/bionemo/dwnstr-task-validation.md

 ### Universal Parameters

 * `class` defines a type of callback.
-Available options are: `SingleValuePredictionCallback` for sequence-level classification or regression and `PerTokenPredictionCallback` for token-level classification.
+Available options are: `SingleValuePredictionCallback` for sequence-level classification or regression and `bionemo.model.core.dwnstr_task_callbacks.PerTokenPredictionCallback` for token-level classification.

 * `task_type` defines a type of downstream task.
 Available options are `classification` or `regression`. `PerTokenPredictionCallback` supports only `classification`.